 We’ve got a handy checklist with some really powerful and effective ways to hunt down the perfect keywords for your resume.

-Here’s different types of language to be searching for when hunting for keywords to use:
+Here are different types of language to be searching for when hunting for keywords to use:

-The more specific your choice of language and more focused you are in your writing, the more chance you’re going to have to prove your mettle and get the job you’re applying for.
+The more specific your choice of language and the more focused you are in your writing, the more chance you’re going to have to prove your mettle and get the job you’re applying for.
 The more relevant keywords you use, the more chance you’re getting past the ATS.
 Just remember not to overuse them.

 Pro-TipGet the keywords you’ve found into your cover letter too because this could get scanned by an ATS.
 Even if it doesn’t go into the system, when a recruiter reads your letter they’re more likely to pick you for an interview if you’ve done your research and used keywords well.

-To get on to the shortlist for the role you’re hoping to get, you need your resume to rank high up in the Applicant Tracking System and to make it attractive for the recruiter’s eye.
+To get on to the shortlist for the role you’re hoping to get, you need your resume to rank high up in the Applicant Tracking System and to make it attractive to the recruiter’s eye.

 To get there, you need to use the right keywords.